9999years/uni2esky/readme.md

 specifically.

 Only a couple scripts have global entry points that are auto-installed with the package.
-For other modules, e.g. `encodingutils.char`, you may create a file like
+For other modules, e.g. `encodingutils.char`, you may use the `python -m encodingutils.char ...` syntax.

-    from encodingutils import char
-    char.main()

-or run

-    python -c "from encodingutils import char\nchar.main()" ...

-directly.
-Both are a little bit silly but I consider most of the modules without entry points to be useless enough that cluttering the path is not worthwhile.

 ## Generic — `encodingutils`